Euclid Tsakalotos: Minister of Finance

 The bailout referendum on 5 July resulted in a 'No' vote to the adoption of the bailout package.
-The following day,when prime minister Alexis Tsipras rejected the package in deference to the vote, Varoufakis resigned as finance minister.
-As he left the finance ministry, he suggested that Tsakalotos was likely to succeed him, and Tsakalotos was subsequently sworn-in later that day.
+Despite this result, the following day, prime minister Alexis Tsipras called the council of political leaders, enlisting the leaders of the pro-austerity factions that had been defeated in the referendum in support of his plan to proceed anyway to end the stand-off with the troika by accepting a third bailout package.
+This betrayal of the popular will led Varoufakis to resign as finance minister two months after his hard negotiating position that refused any new austerity imposition in favor of an overall agreement that included a package of economic reforms and a restructuring of the Greek debt, had been effectively sidelined by the faction of the Greek government led by deputy prime minister Dragasakis that saw acceptance of austerity as the only viable alternative to Grexit.
+Tsakalotos was chosen as Varoufakis' successor and was sworn-in later that day.
 In the process of this, Tsakalotos relinquished his previous ministerial position of Alternate Minister for International Economic Relations.
 Tsakalotos was noted for his differences with Varoufakis, for example, the Financial Times noted that he "could hardly be more different from his flamboyant predecessor".
 At a press conference shortly following his appointment, Tsakalotos said: "I cannot hide from you that I am quite nervous.
 I am not taking on this job at the easiest point in Greek history."

 Tsakalotos' first official meeting as Minister of Finance was on 7 July and was an emergency meeting of the Eurogroup following the vote in the referendum.
 Tsakalotos brought a note with him that reminded him to display "no triumphalism" after the 'No' vote in the Greek bailout referendum.
 Following the talks, he was described as "Much better than Varoufakis" who was a much tougher and less compromising negotiator.
 Greece was given 48 hours to agree to a new bailout plan or it would face being forced to leave the eurozone on 8 July, leading to a plan being submitted by the Greek government on 10 July.
 In a nine-hour Eurogroup meetings on 11 July, Tsakalotos was noted for his calmness in the "tough, even violent" atmosphere of the talks by observers.